getreu/tp-note/doc/source/tp-note--manpage.md

 **-u**, **\--popup**

-:   Redirect logfile entries into popup boxes.
-To be used together with the
-    **\--debug** option.
+: Redirect log-file entries into popup alert windows.
+Must be used together with the **\--debug** option to have an effect.
+Note, that debug level '`error`' conditions will always trigger popup messages, regardless of **\--popup** and **\--debug** (unless '`--debug off`').
+Popup alert windows are queued and will never interrupt _Tp-note_.
+To better associate a particular action with its log events, read through all upcoming popup alert windows until they fail to appear.

 **-v**, **\--view**